skyc4ffe1ne/blog/src/pages/blog/git_1.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: "The Git Journey"
+title: "What is a commit"
-author: "skyc4ffe1ne"
+author: "caffeine*"
 ---

 # The Three Main Areas Of Git